 Spending for secondary care services (hospitals and mental health) has increased at a faster rate than for primary care and spending on care supplied by non-NHS providers (private, voluntary and local authority organizations) has risen by an average of 6.2% a year.
 In addition spending on NHS temporary staff has risen at a faster rate (9% per year) than spending on permanent staff (4% a year).
 These figures are growing at an unsustainable rate posing the question ‘How can we reduce costs?’
 To achieve this it becomes vital to eliminate wastage.

-One area that could be targeted is reducing number of missed appointments which prolongs waiting time, preventing ill patients from getting the prompt healthcare they need.
+One area that could be targeted is reducing number of missed appointments which prolongs waiting time, preventing ill patients from getting the prompt healthcare they need, this could be achieved by using different healthcare software systems like the ones at https://www.foreseemed.com/natural-language-processing-in-healthcare.
 Furthermore many patients avail emergency services for minor illness which increase the burden on health care services.
 Developing public awareness and education of this problem and accessing telephone advice center such as NHS direct would help to reduce this burden which in turn would save resources.

 It is estimated that £300 million every year is wasted on unused prescription medicines alone.
 These medicines are also a potential risk of drug abuse and overdose.
 Developing public awareness by education to reduce availing unnecessary prescriptions, recycling unwanted and expired medications and safe disposal of medicine would help to reduce the cost and risks.
 By working with the pharmacies, GP surgeries and community workers, this cost can be reduced 60%.
 Local initiatives such as medicine waste.com have created this awareness successfully and creation of a national programme would improve this awareness further.
 Programmes such as ‘what a waste’ and ‘Shine’ (which aim to reduce pharmaceutical waste in care homes in Northumberland) have proven to save 50 million pound per year, the money which could be spent on improving efficiency and quality.